jstangroome/jstangroome.github.io/_posts/2025-05-16-understanding-automated-certificate-options.md

 The shortcomings for DNS-01 however include:
 - the certificate requester must be authorized to very quickly modify the corresponding DNS TXT record.
 This could technically be done manually but typically involves API automation of the DNS service.
 There are good patterns for authorizing an operator to only modify the specific record needed for ACME instead of an entire DNS zone but in practice I've found many environments still have antiquated DNS management practices that inhibit this.
 - the DNS TXT record must be resolvable via public authoritative Internet-facing DNS.
-For internal services, split-horizon DNS may be needed to support DNS-01 challenges.
-If you're concerned about leaking the name of your internal service via public DNS, using a public CA already means your service name will appear in Certificate Transparency logs which are much more discoverable than short-lived public DNS TXT records.
+For internal services, [split-horizon DNS](https://en.wikipedia.org/wiki/Split-horizon_DNS) (where the same DNS name resolves differently inside and outside the network) may be needed to support DNS-01 challenges.
+If you're concerned about leaking the name of your internal service via public DNS, using a public CA already means your service name will appear in [Certificate Transparency](https://en.wikipedia.org/wiki/Certificate_Transparency) logs which are much more discoverable than short-lived public DNS TXT records.

 My personal preference is to use DNS-01 first, then fallback to TLS-ALPN-01, then HTTP-01 as a last resort.